craigwardman/ChunkingRedisClient/README.md

 # Chunking Redis Client
-A library which wraps the StackExchange.Redis client, specifically using JSON serialisation, and adds functionality such as chunked reading/writing and sliding expiration.
+A C#/.NET Core library which wraps the StackExchange.Redis client, specifically using JSON serialisation, and adds functionality such as chunked reading/writing and sliding expiration.

 To install without the source, use the NuGet package: https://www.nuget.org/packages/ChunkingRedisClient/